 The aim of the legislation and guidance is to make sure that:

-- play a full and active role in school life.
-This includes taking part in physical education and school trips
+- Play a full and active role in school life, including taking part in physical education and school trips

 The following are required to have a policy for supporting pupils with medical conditions: